 Fans of classic dungeon crawlers will be pleased that the cooperative fantasy board game Fire of Eidolon has already exceeded its funding goal of $ 12.500 by 100 percent.
 Since there are still 12 days left until the end of the financing period, other supporters of the Kickstarter campaign for this board game in 16-bit optics are likely to join.
 The Magic Meeple Games development team deliberately relies on a comparatively short playing time of less than an hour in order to make this co-op board game accessible to the largest possible target group.
 Complex dungeon crawlers with game lap times of epic proportions often only appeal to die-hard fans of the genre.
 Exactly that could work out with Fire of Eidolon change: 1 to 6 players, ages 14 and up, spend around 30 to 45 minutes in the 16-bit dungeons.

 The focus is on a mixture of laying strategies and the tactical use of skills.
 So that there is no boredom during the purely cooperative game rounds, Magic Meeple Games promises a short downtime and thus a short waiting time between the individual moves.
-Who games like Pixel Tactics from Pegasus or Dungeon Crawler like Great Dungeon Explore should consider in the next 12 days whether supporting the Kickstarter project is worth at least one US dollar to him.
-As expected, the players slip into the roles of tough pixel heroes who have to work their way through dangerous dungeons in order to finally free the eponymous fire of Eidolon from the hands of the shadow cultists.
-The cooperative board game is filling with low entry barriers and a focus on fast game rounds Fire of Eidolon a gap in the area of classic dungeon crawlers.
+Who games like Pixel Tactics from Pegasus or Dungeon Crawler like Great Dungeon Explore likes, should consider in the next 12 days whether the support of the Kickstarter Project is not worth at least one US dollar.
+As expected, the players take on the roles of tough pixel heroes who have to make their way through dangerous dungeons in order to ultimately free the eponymous Fire of Eidolon from the hands of the shadow cultists.
+The cooperative board game has low barriers to entry and a focus on quick rounds of play Fire of Eidolon a gap in the area of classic dungeon crawlers.
 You can find more information here.

 Infusion - deck building in space